asaharland/functions-bq-load-job/README.md

         user_id:STRING,amount:FLOAT

-1. Upload 'transactions.csv', located in the root of this repo, to your bucket:
+1. Upload 'sample.csv', located in the root of this repo, to your bucket:

-        gsutil cp transactions.csv gs://BUCKET_NAME
+        gsutil cp sample.csv gs://BUCKET_NAME

     * Replace `YOUR_BUCKET_NAME` with the name of your Cloud Storage Bucket.